SeaHay/BASH-run-hub/README.md

 # BASH-run-hub
 A serious tackle at making a useful tool.
 Designed to provide a user-friendly directory for running quick scripts in a BASH enviroment.
+Not yet finished.
+Check seahay.xyz for info and updates that sound better that whatever shoddy notes I end up pushing...